Best Online Art Schools for Creative Thinkers

 Some art programs will be programmatically accredited.
 Here are some of the major art and design accreditors to look for:

-While admission requirements can vary, most online art schools require you to submit:
+While admission requirements can vary, most online art schools require you to submit the following:

 Artists play a critical role in many industries.